 Coronavirus COVID-19 has hit us and at the moment a lot of the world is on shut down.
 Many healthy people have been told to stay at home for the next couple of weeks, seemingly with nothing to do.
 This article presents a couple of ideas for what to do in quarantine and make the best of it.

-Obviously, if you are ill, you should stay in bed until you get better or call your doctor if you don’t.
+If you are ill, you should stay in bed until you get better or call your doctor if you don’t.
 But for those with milder symptoms and healthy people, who have been quarantined out of precaution, the extra hours you suddenly got may be hard to fill.

 Work from home